Apollo Automobil: Motorsport

 During April 2005, the Apollo made its racing debut in the Divinol Cup.
 This Apollo was driven by the Belgian race driver Ruben Maes.
 Maes finished third on the Hockenheimring race track.
-Three years later Gumpert announced that they would enter a hybrid electric version of the Apollo in the 2008 24 Hours Nürburgring, driven by 2004 winner Dirk Müller and former Formula One racer Heinz-Harald Frentzen.
+Three years later Gumpert announced that they would enter a hybrid electric version of the Apollo in the 2008 24 Hours of Nürburgring, driven by 2004 winner Dirk Müller and former Formula One racer Heinz-Harald Frentzen.
 Three months passed between the first discussions and the finished hybrid Apollo.
 The Apollo was driven in the 24 Hours Nürburgring in May 2008.
 The hybrid Apollo can deliver up to 630 hp, powered with a 3.3 litre V8 bi-turbo engine coupled with a 100 kW electric motor.
 The car has the ability to recharge the battery under braking.